-The Council can prosecute for a failure to comply with an enforcement notice but it can also consider using its default powers under section 178 of the 1990 Act to enter enforcement notice land and carry out the requirements of the notice itself.

-It is an offence to wilfully obstruct anyone who is exercising those powers on the Council's behalf and Council can recover from the person who is then the owner of the land any expenses reasonably incurred by them in undertaking this work.

-Officers will only consider using these default powers when all other methods to persuade the owner or occupier of land to carry out any steps required by an enforcement notice have failed.
+- 5.29 The Council can prosecute for a failure to comply with an enforcement notice but it can also consider using its default powers under s.178 of the 1990 Act to enter enforcement notice land and carry out the requirements of the notice itself. - 5.30 It is an offence to willfully obstruct anyone who is exercising those powers on the Council's behalf and Council can recover from the person who is then the owner of the land any expenses reasonably incurred by them in undertaking this work. - 5.31 Officers will only consider using these default powers when all other methods to persuade the owner or occupier of land to carry out any steps required by an enforcement notice have failed.